dotnet/roslyn/docs/contributing/Building, Debugging, and Testing on Windows.md

 1. [Visual Studio 2017](https://www.visualstudio.com/downloads/)
     - Ensure C#, VB, MSBuild and Visual Studio Extensibility are included in the selected work loads
+    - Ensure Visual Studio is on at least update 1
 1. Run Restore.cmd
 1. Open Roslyn.sln

-If you already installed Visual Studio and need to add the necessary work loads do the followig:
+If you already installed Visual Studio and need to add the necessary work loads or move to update 1 do the following:

 - Open the vs_installer.
 Typically located at "C:\Program Files (x86)\Microsoft Visual Studio\Installer\vs_installer.exe"
 - The Visual Studio installation will be listed under the Installed section